hernantz/blog/content/its-the-competition-stupid.md

 Anyone can choose based on whatever their motivations and possibilities are.
 * There are other things that don't allow other alternatives to co-exist.
 Governments are the most representative example of this kind.

-Centralized and external decision making doesn't seem like a good idea.
-Governments should be as atomic as possible.

 ### Governments are run by politicians
 Governments are the opium of the people.